 - Your preferred brewing gear (e.g. automatic drip, French press, pour-over, espresso machine, AeroPress, etc.)

 - A nice mug which you can wrap your hands around and enjoy the fine beverage you just made.

 We cannot possibly over-emphasize the importance of a good quality grinder.
-Putting great coffee beans through a crummy grinder is like casting pearls before swine.
-Where’s the sense in that??
+Putting excellent coffee beans through a crummy grinder is like casting pearls before swine.
+Where’s the sense in that?

 Coffee is a vast subject, and many questions may come to mind.
 Have a look at our FAQs page.

 Feel free to fire away with any questions of your own.
 While we don’t have all the answers, we are happy to share the knowledge we’ve acquired over the years.